DigitalCampus/oppia-docs/implementers/permissions/server.rst

    course that is currently draft
 9. Any user may be given Course manager permissions to be able to update (republish) a course
+10. There is a settings option to disable profile editing